infobloxopen/infoblox_google_secops/README.md

 **Flow:**

 - Check Threat Level (condition)
   - This is a condition that determines if the input Threat Level value is exceeds the configured threshold or not.
+The default value is set to 80.
   - If the it exceeds the threshold, the branch with adding comment and changing the case priority to Critical will be executed.

 - Add Comment in Case (action)